Help with council tax

-Council tax support and Universal Credit
+Council tax support and Universal Credit (UC)

 Although most people who receive UC no longer have help with their housing costs provided by the council, support with council tax is claimed from us whether someone is on UC or not.

 To make sure that council tax support does not undermine work incentives, our council tax support scheme is able to mirror UC income allowances.
-There's an explanation of how this works in the reference document.

-- Council Tax Reduction Scheme - Summary - 2021/22
+- Council tax reduction scheme - summary - 2021/22

 The London Borough of Hammersmith & Fulham’s Council Tax Reduction Scheme is based on the CTRS (Default) Scheme Regulations 2012 except where otherwise stated and the Prescribed Regulations updated and issued annually by Government.